Zuehlke/machines-code-people/README.md

 ## How to Contribute

 1. Announce an article by opening an [Issue in our Backlog](https://github.com/Zuehlke/zuehlke-book/issues/new?labels=article&title=Article:%20%3Cput%20topic%20title%20here%3E).

 2. Write the article

 3. Get it reviewed and published

-To contribute follow one of our two contribution guidelines:
+Follow one of our two contribution guidelines to contribute your article:

 1. The [GitHub Contribution Guidelines](./github-contribution-guideline.md) is the preferred choice.
-It ensures a seamless process using Git and GitHub.
+It ensures a seamless process using Git and GitHub tooling.

 2. The [General Contribution Guideline](./general-contribution-guideline.md) is your choice you prefer to work independently from GitHub as far as possible.